-Our framework for flexible learning in higher education is an integral part of the Advance HE frameWORKS series.
+Our framework for flexible learning in higher education is an integral part of the Advance HE Student Success Framework Series.
 Developed with the sector for the sector, the series covers key thematic priorities that impact upon the quality of teaching and learning in HE.
-Our frameWORKS provide a shared point of reference and common language to shape and review policy, process and practice in order to enhance student success.
+Our frameworks provide a shared point of reference and common language to shape and review policy, process and practice in order to enhance student success.

 “The frameworks are evidence-based and provide the higher education sector with a national reference point to enable the institution to develop its own approach according to local circumstances as well as benchmarking performance.”
 Universities UK (2016), p.73,Working in partnership: enabling social mobility.

 Has your school, faculty or institution identified this as a key strategic priority?

 Advance HE, through it's four step process: conceptualising; planning and preparation; implementation, delivery and monitoring, and; completion and closure; can help you to:

 - Identify areas of strength and areas for improvement